Carel Associates Education Programs

 Here is an explanation about our programs and how they will be implemented...

 A College Preparation Program for High School Students

 We use grant funds to cover the expenses involved to support disadvantaged urban high school student's participation in our college preparedness program.
 No grant funding is used to pay for operational expenses.
 A staff of professional educational consultants and our local volunteer staff supports and administers our online training program.
 The program's emphasis is on helping under-privileged students excel in high school, accompanied by assistance in helping to get them into their college of choice with the maximum amount of free financial aid.
 Nationwide, the college graduation rate is 42% with students taking an average of 5.2 years to graduate.
 Students participating in our college preparation program are projecting to graduate at an 88% rate in an average of 4 years.
 To learn more, visit www.mycollegeinfo.com

 We use the concept and format of this national program, in our own personalized financial education program that provides students with a learning experience about how to properly handle their personal finances.
 This educational format is a combination of online training supported by our staff of local volunteer counselors who render educational presentations.
 Financial subject matter includes tips and strategies on how to budget personal finances, save and invest earnings, and includes information on how credit works and guidelines for pursuing a successful career.
 This program also includes a personal evaluation of each student's behavioral patterns that identifies their strengths and areas for personal improvement.

-Our complimentary presentations, are available for presenting in high schools, PTO's, churches, trade associations, hospitals, retail outlets, civic/trade organizations, industrial facilities, unions, and any other interested entity who would like to share our information with their staffs.
+Our complimentary presentations, are available for presenting to high school students, PTO's, churches, trade associations, hospitals, retail outlets, civic/trade organizations, industrial facilities, unions, and any other interested entity who would like to share our information with their staffs.
 Entities interested in receiving any of our complimentary presentations, are encouraged to obtain further details and/or reserve presentation times by calling 317-858-1663 or sending an email to email@example.com